CecileHonnorat/rest-countries-api-challenge/README.md

 ### Continued development

-Still working on it !
+Work on the responsive to make it look better !
+Add some features !